Prince Robin of Sayn-Wittgenstein-Berleburg

 Robin is a younger brother of Richard, 6th Prince of Sayn-Wittgenstein-Berleburg, husband of Princess Benedikte of Denmark.
-Because she did not discontinue her responsibilities as a princess in her native land after marriage and spends a substantial portion of her time there, she retained the prospect of transmitting Danish succession rights to her own children under specific conditions.
-No final ruling on the dynastic status in Denmark of his brother's unmarried son, Prince Gustav having been issued, Robin and, after him, his son Sebastian and grandson Ferdinand follow Gustav in the line of succession to inherit the Berleburg legacy in the event Gustav were to renounce it to take up permanent residence in Denmark, or if he were to die without any direct male heirs.
+Because she maintained her responsibilities as a princess in her native land after marriage and spends a substantial portion of her time there, she retained the prospect of transmitting Danish succession rights to her own children under specific conditions.
+No final ruling on the dynastic status in Denmark of his brother's son, Prince Gustav having been issued, Robin and, after him, his son Sebastian and grandson Ferdinand followed Gustav in the line of succession to inherit the Berleburg legacy in the event Gustav were to renounce it to take up permanent residence in Denmark, or if he were to die without any direct male heirs until the birth of Prince Gustav Albrecht, son of the 7th Prince, in 2023.